perjor/catalyser/docs/README.md

 # Catalyser

 ## First search
-I search tensor flow on youtube and watch the first [video, Tensorflow in 5 minutes](https://www.youtube.com/watch?v=2FmcHiLCwTU)
+I search for tensor flow on youtube and watch the first [video, Tensorflow in 5 minutes](https://www.youtube.com/watch?v=2FmcHiLCwTU)
 You have to give your program a learning curve, determining how fast it will improve.
 I stop the video because tensorflow in 5 minutes is a bad idea.

 ## Deep learning intro